ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/costmap-plugins/inflation.md

 # Inflation Layer Parameters { #inflation-layer-parameters }

 This layer places an exponential decay functions around obstacles to increase cost to traverse near collision.
-It also places a lethal cost around obstacles within the robot’s fully inscribed radius - even if a robot is non-circular for optimized first-order collision checking.
+It also places a lethal cost around obstacles within the robot's fully inscribed radius - even if a robot is non-circular for optimized first-order collision checking.

 `<inflation layer>` is the corresponding plugin name selected for this type.